 I wonder if my clients have achieved within themselves and their relationship with their partner and the world- ownership of the concept of VALUE?
 Do my clients harness worth differently than others?
 Do my clients hold women and women’s health issues with a sense of utmost importance?
 Do my clients revere childbirth, life?
 Do my clients practice self love and self care dropping the binding restrictions of the culture at large?
 I can be most intuitive about these things but cannot rightfully assume them as facts.

 What I do know about my clients.
 They never regret investing in me.
 My clients never regret having documentation of their child’s first or last breath.
 I know that my clients respect my on-call, my sacrifice, my skill, my eye, my heart, and my art.

+I provide a visual connection to birth for a woman, her family, her baby and if she chooses her community.
+I hand back to the birth warrior, raw visceral validation, a story to celebrate and heal by.
+Documentation to point ones finger at and see the shimmer in the growing babe’s eye.
+I cannot simple define the why of a birth photographer; myself.
 I hold space for the birth mama and family, I photograph in the most challenging of light on the most intense physiological female journey.
 Through my lens I look for the supple transformation of birthing skin, the endearing love of a partner and sharing of primal birth perseverance and surrender.
 I am your storyteller. ~ Jenna Nord Birth Photographer-

 Thinking about your senior photos?!
 Summer and Fall in Montana are a lovely time to book your session.
 It’s never too early.
 Fall is a popular time of year for senior sessions and capturing the autumn colors in Missoula.
 The calendar fills up fast.
 Upgrade your senior session with a family session.
 Your baby is graduating, update the family photos for your home.